ajdin14200/MISTNU-repair-problem/README.md

 # Folder

+The folder contains four repair algorithms:
+    - "SMT_WC", which is the centralized SMT-based algorithm that encode the problem as a formula to solve for the case of Weak Controllability
-The folder contains three repair algorithms: The centralized SMT-based algorithm that encode the problem as a formula to solve; a centralized repair algorithm that gathers negative cycles from all networks and resolves them using a linear encoding; and a distributed repair algorithm that distributes the relevant negative cycles to the respective agents and repairs them using an enhanced SBT-based approach (Synchronuous Backtracking algorithm).
+    - "SMT_SC", which is the centralized SMT-based algorithm that encode the problem as a formula to solve for the case of Strong Controllability
+    - "linear_cycles", which is a centralized repair algorithm that gathers negative cycles from all networks and resolves them using a linear encoding
+    - "SBT", which is a distributed repair algorithm that distributes the relevant negative cycles to the respective agents and repairs them using an enhanced SBT-based approach (Synchronuous Backtracking algorithm).

 #  Requirements